mythz/jquip/README.md

 Contrary to the strong-held opinions of many "javascipt experts" DOMContentReady is rarely the fastest solution to run your app's logic.
 It is a *safer option* but in most cases your app will run faster if you execute your javascript below the HTML elements they reference.
 This is the guidance from the
 [Google Apps](https://groups.google.com/forum/#!msg/closure-library-discuss/G-7Ltdavy0E/RjllWWJTXAcJ) and YUI developer teams (amongst others).
 If you can't control where user scripts are placed, DOMContentReady is still a suitable option.
 This [answer on StackOverflow](http://stackoverflow.com/q/1439382/85785) provides a good overview over when to use it.

-As we've received a lot of feedback on this issue - this is why jQuery's popular **docready** is a plugin and not included by default - simply include it as a plugin if you want it.
+We thought we'd clarify as we've received a lot of feedback on this issue - this is why jQuery's popular **docready** is a plugin and not included by default - simply include it as a plugin if you want it.

 Simarily related, for best page load times you should [move scripts to the bottom](http://developer.yahoo.com/blogs/ydn/posts/2007/07/high_performanc_5/) of your page, e.g. before the closing </body> tag.